bashup/doco/Config.md

 }
 ```

+Note: services can't be declared once the docker-compose project definition has been finalized, so any targets passed to `GROUP` after the project definition is finalized must be *existing* services or groups.
+Otherwise an error will occur.

 #### `SERVICES` *name...*

 Declare the named targets to be services and define jq functions for them.  `SERVICES foo bar` will create jq functions `foo()` and `bar()` that can be used to alter `.services.foo` and `.services.bar`, respectively.
 The given names must be valid container names and must not already be defined as groups.

+Note: services can't be declared once the docker-compose project definition has been finalized.

 ```shell
 SERVICES() { for REPLY; do target "$REPLY" declare-service; done; }